-This is kind of an experiment for me, writing about ancient times and places.
-I did some research and since I'm always fascinated with ancient times, here is a little something different.
+This is kind of an experiment for me, writing about old times and places.
+I did some research and since I'm always fascinated with the "olden" times, here is a little something different.
 I have a few chapters written out on this story in the making...and I want to explain just a few things in translation.
 I also was not sure if I should use old forms of spelling such as "Thee", "Me", "Thy" but thought that would possibly be too difficult to pull off, so keeping it somewhat modern.

 Maighdan na Haille - Maiden of the cliffs